asyncapi/EDAVisualiser/README.md

 It is written in React, however, it also supports the most used frameworks such as [Vue](./examples/vue/) and [Angular](./examples/angular/), check out the [examples](./examples/) for concrete code examples.

 ## Inputs
-The library uses a domain driven approach, meaning we don't assume one or the other input but build on top of a domain model that is specific for this problem we are trying to solve.
+The library uses a domain-driven approach, meaning we don't assume one or the other input but build on top of a domain model that is specific for this problem we are trying to solve.

 | Input | Example | Description|
 |:---:|:---:|:---:|